tus/tus-resumable-upload-protocol/protocol.md

 SHOULD return either the `404 Not Found`, `410 Gone` or `403 Forbidden` status without the `Upload-Offset` header.

-The Client SHOULD NOT cache the response.
+The Server MUST prevent the client and/or proxies from caching the response by adding the `Cache-Control: no-store` header to the response.

 #### PATCH